GoogleCloudPlatform/professional-services/tools/bigquery-zos-mainframe-connector/README.md

 ```

 **Note** for variables such as project ids and bucket names can also be placed in
 BQSH proclib and referenced across several JCL as environment variables, thus
 avoiding specifying them in each JCL.
 Furthermore this approach can provide seamless
 transition between prod and nonprod since environment specific variables are set
 it the enviroment's BQSH proclib.

+In this example standard input is provided as in-stream data to the STDIN DD.
+Alternatively users can provide this input via a DSN, making it easier to
+manage symbol substitution if needed.

 ### Enabling Debug Logging
 Debug logging can be enabled by editing the BQSH Procedure and setting the environment variable BQSH_ROOT_LOGGER=DEBUG \